Paddy Daly

-Paddy Daly (5 June 1888 – 16 January 1957) sometimes referred to as Paddy O'Daly, served in the Irish Republican Army during the Irish War of Independence and subsequently held the rank of major-general in the Irish National Army from 1922 to 1924.
+Patrick Daly (5 June 1888 – 16 January 1957), sometimes referred to as O'Daly, served in the Irish Republican Army during the Irish War of Independence and subsequently held the rank of major-general in the Irish National Army from 1922 to 1924.
+During the Irish Civil War, he was implicated in the murder and cover-up of a number of Anti-Treaty IRA prisoners in County Kerry.

 Easter Rising

 Daly was born in Dublin on 5 June 1888.
 He fought in the 1916 Easter Rising under the command of his namesake Ned Daly, leading the unsuccessful attempt to destroy the Magazine Fort in the Phoenix Park.
 He was later wounded in the particularly vicious fighting near the Linenhall.
 He was subsequently interned in Frongoch internment camp for his part in the rebellion until 1916, when he was released as part of a general amnesty for Irish prisoners.